Zionism as settler colonialism: Background

+Ilan Pappe writes that as early as 1882, the Zionist movement used words such as the Hebrew verb le-hitnahel ("to settle") or le-hityashev ("to colonize") and the Hebrew nouns hitanchalut ("settlement") and hitayasvut ("colonization") to describe the Israeli State's takeover of Palestinian land.
+He says it was following WWII, when colonialism began to be predominantly associated with "negative European policies and practices," that "the Zionist movement and later the state of Israel looked for ways to disassociate the Hebrew terminology from the colonialist one and started to use more universal and positive language to describe their policies."

 Major Zionist organizations central to Israel's foundation held colonial identity in their names or departments, such as the Jewish Colonisation Association, the Palestine Jewish Colonisation Association, the Jewish Colonial Trust, and The Jewish Agency's colonization department.
+On the Colonial bank, Herzl, in a letter to Nordau, wrote that "The Jewish Colonial Bank must actually become the Jewish National Bank.
+Its colonial aspect is only window-dressing, hokum, a firm-name.
+A national financial instrument is to be created."

-In 1905, some Jewish immigrants to the region promoted the idea of Hebrew labor, arguing that all Jewish-owned businesses should only employ Jews, to displace Arab workforce hired by the First Aliyah.
+In 1905, some Zionist activists promoted the policy of Hebrew labor, which encouraged Jewish-owned enterprises to employ only Jewish workers.
 Zionist organizations acquired land under the restriction that it could never pass into non-Jewish ownership.
 Later on, kibbutzim—collectivist, all-Jewish agricultural settlements—were developed to counter plantation economies relying on Jewish owners and Palestinian farmers.
 The kibbutz was also the prototype of Jewish-only settlements later established beyond Israel's pre-1967 borders.